LearnersGuild/curriculum-app/modules/Defensive-Programming/README.md

 ## Skills

 - Can throw a custom error in JavaScript
-- Can throw and error when function arguments are invalid in JavaScript
+- Can throw an error when function arguments are invalid in JavaScript
 - Can catch and rescue from an error in JavaScript
 - Can render an HTTP response with status code 400 when the request params are invalid, in Node and Express